2019 Cybersecurity Day Presenters and Speakers

 Mr. Kyle Crain, Information Security Architect at the Pennsylvania State University

-The 13th annual Cyber Security Day will be held Tuesday, October 20, 2020, live via Zoom.
+The 13th annual Cyber Security Day was held Tuesday, October 20, 2020, live via Zoom.

 9:00–9:10: Provost Remarks

 Dr. Tim Moerland, IUP’s Provost and Vice President for Academic Affairs

 Dr. Deanne Snavely, Dean, Kopchick College of Natural Sciences and Mathematics